Follow this advice to find meaningful, effective, & sustainable volunteer work in Thailand

 Thai people act with respect in all circumstances; in fact it’s the most important characteristic of their culture and relationship building!
 There are many levels of displaying it, including different titles given based on age and various Wie’s (bows) to be shown at the each time of greeting.
-A volunteer in Thailand will not be expected to understand this to the fullest upon arrival, make sure to take the time to talk to your leader and do some research on this system and you’ll be an expert before you know it!
+A volunteer in Thailand will not be expected to understand this to the fullest upon arrival, make sure to take the time to talk to your program leader or on-site coordinator and do some research on this system and you’ll be an expert before you know it!

 There are many cultural differences that you will experience as a volunteer in Thailand and it’s not possible to understand them all before your arrival!
 Prior to coming, work towards learning to laugh at your own mistakes!
 Your time as a volunteer abroad is a long lasting learning experience.
 Do your best to go easy on yourself and maintain an open mind.

 In the West, people tend to be significantly more schedule conscience and anything someone may do to interfere with that is seen as rude.
 In Thailand, scheduling is a foreign term!
 When considering volunteering in Thailand it is very important to evaluate how schedule conscience you are yourself.
 This spontaneous way of living is different to many coming to the field.
 Rest assured though, that after a few sighs of frustrations you will learn to love this easygoing lifestyle.

 Generally speaking, the Western business environment is a stressful one!
 Even just in daily conversation Westerners tend to raise their voices, yell, and scream.
-Thai people, on the other hand, will nearly never show even the slightest sign of losing their cool.
-In the Thai culture the people are taught to always smile, never complain, do not yell, and definitely don’t display anger.
-When considering volunteering in Thailand it is critical to be aware of this and to keep oneself in check while in the field.
-Losing one’s cool could result in the end of a relationship.
-Don't let this cause fear, just awareness!
+Thai people, on the other hand, will nearly never show even the slightest sign of getting angry.
+In the Thai culture, the people are taught to always smile, never complain, do not yell, and definitely don’t display irritation.
+Showing anger or frustration is a sign of weakness or being a child, unable to control oneself.

 In the Western world, often people are distanced from many social injustices that surround them.
-In order to get an accurate depiction of a crisis one would have to turn on the news, pick up a magazine, or watch a documentary.
+In order to get an accurate depiction of a crisis, one would have to turn on the news, pick up a magazine, or watch a documentary.
 In Thailand, many of these injustices are in plain sight!
-Amidst the beauty and splendor, those who volunteer in Thailand may witness beggars, signs of human trafficking, and deep poverty.
-Before volunteering in Thailand it is very important to consider that sights such as these will be a part of daily life.
-The incredible thing is that during your time as a volunteer in Thailand you will have the opportunity to do something about it, to make a positive impact!
+Poverty is real and readily apparent to anyone who is a volunteer.
+Thailand and the government put the number of those living in poverty at 10.5 percent in 2014.
+That’s approximately 688,600+ million people who live on about $1.25 per day.

 Stop there!
 It cannot be emphasized enough; don’t approach your volunteer experience in Thailand with expectations!
 If you have never been to Thailand, your head is most likely spinning with varied glimpses of what the country may be like.
 The best thing you could possibly do for yourself is to enjoy where you are right now, and take one step at a time.
 This will allow you to stand in awe and wonder during each exciting stage.

 Some of you have never left your country of origin, so there is no doubt that you all have a vast array of questions, concerns, dreams, and wonders going through each of your minds.
 With all of this aside make sure you’re ready, because volunteering abroad is bound to change your life.
 Whether you end up deciding to spend years volunteering abroad in Thailand, or come back to your home country and spark a fundraising or awareness initiative, be excited!
 Very few people have the incredible opportunity of volunteering in Thailand in their lifetime, you are preparing to be one of the many fortunate ones.
-Make sure to come back and share you experiences with the world!
+Make sure to come back and share you experiences with the world.